AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 Flag each use of the specified aspects.
 The aspects to be detected are named in the rule's parameters.

-This rule has the following parameters for the ``+R`` option:
+This rule has the following parameters for the ``+R`` option and for LKQL rule options file:

-* *Aspect_Mark*
+*Forbidden [list[string]]*
-    Adds the specified aspect to the set of aspects to be detected and sets the detection checks for all the specified attributes ON.
+   Adds the specified aspects to the set of aspects to be detected and sets the detection checks for all the specified attributes ON.
 Note that if some aspect exists also as class-wide aspect, the rule treats its normal and class-wide versions separately.
 (If you specify ``Pre`` as the rule parameter, the rule will not flag the ``Pre'Class`` aspect, and the other way around - specifying ``Pre'Class`` as the rule parameter does not mean that the rule will flag the ``Pre`` aspect).

-* ``ALL``
+*All [bool]*
-    All aspects are detected; this sets the rule ON.
+   If ``true``, all aspects are detected; this sets the rule ON.

 and for the ``-R`` option:

-* *Aspect_Mark*
+*Forbidden [list[string]]*
-    Removes the specified aspect from the set of aspects to be detected without affecting detection checks for
+   Removes the specified aspects from the set of aspects to be detected without affecting detection checks for other aspects.
-    other aspects.

-* ``ALL``
+*All [bool]*
-    Clear the list of the aspects to be detected and turn the rule OFF.
+   If ``true``, clear the list of the aspects to be detected and turn the rule OFF.

 Parameters are case insensitive.
-If *Aspect_Mark* does not have the syntax of an Ada identifier, it is (silently) ignored, but if such a parameter is given for the ``+R`` option, this turns the rule ON.
+If an element of *Forbidden* does not have the syntax of an Ada identifier, it is (silently) ignored, but if such a parameter is given for the ``+R`` option, this turns the rule ON.

-When more than one parameter is given in the same rule option, the parameters must be separated by commas.

-If more than one option for this rule is specified for the gnatcheck call, for the same *Aspect_Mark* a new option overrides the previous one(s).
-Options for different *Aspect_Marks* are cumulative.
+If more than one option for this rule is specified for the gnatcheck call, for the same *Forbidden* a new option overrides the previous one(s).
+Options for different *Forbidden* are cumulative.

 The ``+R`` option with no parameters turns the rule ON, with the set of aspects to be detected defined by the previous rule options.